 It is a well-known fact that smoking is injurious to health and is linked to several diseases, including cancer.
 Many campaigns promote anti-smoking by highlighting the devastating effects it has on your body.
 However, did you know that smoking endangers animals too?

 From domestic pets to wild sea turtles to mutilated lab rats, smoking severely damages both the environment and our animal friends.
 Second-hand smoke inhalation not only affects humans but animals too.
 Studies show that cats who are owned by smokers are more than twice as likely to suffer from feline lymphoma.
 Researchers at the University of Massachusetts and Tufts University School of Veterinary Medicine have found that exposure to environmental tobacco smoke causes an overexpression of the p53 (tumour suppressor protein) gene in cats which then results in feline oral cancer.
 Dogs have been known to fall seriously ill when owners leave nicotine products, like cigarette butts, lying around.
+To keep your dogs healthy, consider giving them cbd for dogs.
 The consumption of used tobacco products can lead to nicotine poisoning and severe vomiting with other gastrointestinal and cardiovascular symptoms.
 In addition to our canine companions and feline friends, cigarette littering impacts many other organisms.

 An estimated 4.5 trillion cigarettes are littered each year.
 The stubs are made from a non-biodegradable plastic called cellulose acetate.
 The insides of the butts are filled with many harmful chemicals like arsenic, some heavy metals and polycyclic aromatic hydrocarbons as well as the user-consumed tobacco.
 When these tiny, toxic tubes are carelessly discarded onto streets and into waterways, they cause ecological turmoil.
 Microscopic marine bacteria and Daphnia are negatively impacted by the toxic leachates of cigarettes.
 Aquatic bacteria and water fleas play key roles in the interdependency of animals and complexity of food webs within an ecosystem.
 This means that even if a limited number of seemingly insignificant species are affected by cigarette litter, it can have pernicious environmental ramifications.
 Through this ‘knock-on’ effect, endangered megafauna, like turtles, can unintentionally ingest large, amplified quantities of lethal chemical components and thus suffer serious health issues.
 Some seabirds mistake washed-up butts as food and feed the used cigarettes to their chicks which can lead to death.
 It is clear to see that nature is struggling to adapt to our careless actions and this is having heart-breaking consequences.